 Arranging insurance for drive-away date

 Last but not least, make sure you have insurance finalised before you pick up your vehicle.
-Compulsory third-party insurance is essential in Australia9, but with a new car you might want to consider Comprehensive car insurance for that complete peace of mind.
+Compulsory third-party insurance is mandatory, but with a new car you might want to consider Comprehensive car insurance for that complete peace of mind.
 Real Insurance offers competitively priced policies across a range of coverages, from third party property damage cover to comprehensive.

 Here’s a handy checklist to ensure you’ve ticked all the boxes before signing for your new car: